wintermute-cell/keyboard_strings/README.md

+# kbstrings
-# kbstrings is a collection of string representations for keyboard layouts.
+...is a collection of string representations for keyboard layouts.

 Feel free to use these for whatever you need, and contribute more variants.
 More layouts or different keyboard sizes are always welcome!